 Semantic Descent

 To the extent that I’ve soared, it has been with a view of nesting back in the corn.
-If doing metaphysics, being foundationalist, is useful, then its use comes in its recontextualization, pragmatization, pluralization—in its vulnerabilities, persistences, and responses to difference and difficulty, like Clare’s skylark.
+If doing metaphysics being foundationalist is useful, then its use comes in its recontextualization, pragmatization, pluralization—in its vulnerabilities, persistences, and responses to difference and difficulty, like Clare’s skylark.
 We can recover a semantic descent from Contingency to a systrophe of contingencies with various non-elided prepositions such as Wittgensteinian “contingencies-as” or “contingencies-of” or “contingencies-with,” and from Necessity to various Footian “necessities-for.”
 In other words, from a Romantic “real language” to many real languages.
 We can replace cosmic exile with open cosmoi, forming “contingencies” in the “side by side” or “touching together” sense of common fields and of a farmer’s knowledge, the glorious, glaring light of metaphysics helping us, by a bent-hat shade, to carefully scrutinize a penumbrae of practices.
 These contingencies form and are formed by intersections, path-dependencies, and historical figurations that must be stated and debated—and crucially, they are formed by purposes that must be aired, too.
 They are less tidy ideas that appear on one or the other side of paradigm shifts, epistemic breaks, Contingency, and incommensurabilities, more messy notions that criss-cross in deep shifts, slow breaks, long contingencies, and commensurabilities.
 As I’ve tried to demonstrate throughout this essay, this is where Romanticists can use our methodological reflexivity, in retooling the many methods of the post-Feyerabendian “almost anything goes” that results from such contingency; this is where we can use our formalism, in analyzing what Stephen Jay Gould calls “the complex events of narrative” rather than “the simple consequences of natural law” (or, for that matter, of supernatural unlaw and of what we think of as simple, as consequence, as natural, as law); and this is where we can use our historicism, in generalizing the lessons of the conditional perfect to the revolutionary reimagination of what Emily Rohrbach calls the future anterior, of what will have been.

 I’m only beginning my foray into the worlds of Romanticists and farmers.
 But I hope the contingencies of my fields have been and will be fruitful.
 After Spivak’s assessment of the state of comparative literature in Death of a Discipline (2003), and despite my disagreement with her that “‘fieldwork’ belongs to the social sciences,” I think we Romanticists can train ourselves and our students not to be Scholars, Theorists, or Philosophers, whose field of choice lies cosmically exiled beneath or behind or beyond all other fields, whether it be because language is everything or mathematics is or affect is or agency is or matter is or form is, etc., but to be a contingent of scholars-and-…, theorists-and-…, philosophers-and-…, whose fields lie beside and between other fields, because language, mathematics, affect, matter, or form belongs to most things in some way.
 This means decolonizing, remembering, demarginalizing, building specializations and expertise in anything but silos—but building them nonetheless, and lending, borrowing, and helping others build.
 For me, this also means a systrophe of Romanticist-and-farmer, “sideshadowed” by historian and philosopher of science, genetics student, would-be writer.
 This is, per the parable of the skylark, consistent with a renewed post–Romantic-ideology sense of Romanticism as a vulnerable nest in a certain field from which we can both soar and return to care, Romanticism done by paper-cut, plough-cramped hands.
 We can make the sophistications of Romanticism complement others, supplement others, “yoking the humanities, however distantly, with however few guarantees, to a just world.”